gnoul4869/gnoul4869/README.md

 <pre>
 VNPT-Review (07/2021):

-"VNPT Review is a web application that allows  VNPT staffs to review their offices in order to improve the overall working experiences in VNPT"
+VNPT Review is a web application that allows  VNPT staffs to review their offices in order to improve the overall working experiences in VNPT.

 Languages: C#, JavaScript, HTML, CSS, PL/SQL
 Frameworks: ASP.NET Core MVC, Bootstrap 5